-Nicki Minaj Dropped Two New Videos At The Same Time & Fans Are Forever In Awe
+Nicki Minaj Dropped Not One, But Two New Videos & Fans Can't Stop Praising Her

 Sometimes your favorite artist gives with both hands.
 Nicki Minaj already released not one, but two new singles in April, "Chun-Li" and "Barbie Tingz."
 On Friday, Minaj released two brand-new music videos to accompany the songs, and her fans are loving them.

 "Chun-Li" — which was directed by photographer Steven Klein, according to Billboard — features Minaj in a series of regal-looking ensembles, as she and her dancers show off what seem to be some martial arts-inspired moves.
 "I knew you'd come," Minaj says in the video's spoken intro.
 "Somehow I just knew you'd find me, not knowing where I was or when I was coming back sent you crazy.
 I kept my spies on you though.
 I didn't like what they reported back," before she raps, "You play checkers, couldn't beat me playin' chess / Now I'm about to turn around and beat my chest / B*tch it's King Kong," over a thumping beat and bellowing synths.

 In "Barbie Tingz," which, according to Pitchfork, the rapper directed herself alongside Giovanni Bianco, the creative director of Vogue Italia, Minaj brings the character from the single's cover art to life.
 Against a white backdrop, Minaj and her dancers sport various looks, from athletic wear to ball gowns.
 In one scene, Minaj plays the part of a particularly graceful marionette, dancing at the whim of her puppeteer as she raps,

 "When it come to stealin' flows, these birds is fluent,

 But they stutter when get asked 'bout the queen's influence

 When it's clear they bite me, I'm flattered they like me